mylar3/mylar3/README.md

                                                      ** NEW **
                    You will need to get your OWN ComicVine API Key for this application to fully work.
-   Failure to do that will result in limited (to None) ability to add/update/refresh series as well as other important functunality.
+                      Failure to do this will result in limited (to No) ability when using Mylar.

 To start it, type in 'python Mylar.py' from within the root of the mylar directory.
 Adding a --help option to the command will give a list of available options.